ciur/papermerge/README.md

 # Papermerge Document Management System

-Papermerge is an open source document management system (DMS) primarily designed for archiving and retrieving your digital documents.
+In a nutshell, Papermerge is an open source document management system (DMS) primarily designed for archiving and retrieving your digital documents.
 Instead of having piles of paper documents all over your desk, office or drawers - you can quickly scan them and configure your scanner to directly upload to